tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 outer_binder_key = context.Export("tls13-echo-binder-key", 16)
 ~~~

-If there is no PSK binder in ClientHelloOuter, or if there is no PSK identity matching
+If there is no PSK binder in ClientHelloOuter, there is no PSK identity matching
-outer_binder_identity, the server ignores the "encrypted_client_hello" extension.
+outer_binder_identity, or if binder verification fails, the server ignores the
-Otherwise, it attempts to verify the PSK binder using outer_binder_key.
-If verification
-fails, the server MUST abort the connection with a "decrypt_error" alert.
-If verification succeeds, the server then attempts to decrypt the "encrypted_client_hello"
+"encrypted_client_hello" extension.
+Otherwise, the server then attempts to
-extension value as follows:
+decrypt the "encrypted_client_hello" extension value as follows:

 ~~~
 ClientHelloInner = context.Open("", ClientEncryptedCH.encrypted_ch)